uncommonman/phoneguestbook/README.md

-(text dump from e-mail, so wording may be strange)
 # guest book telephone project.
 ## Level of ambition
 Please note that this was never intended to be a well documented project for further development or education.
 It was a quick lash-up for my youngest daughter's wedding.